It wasn’t that long ago that corporate websites were considered an unproven novelty.

 A New Way

-The work that goes into finding video marketing support ultimately makes it impossible for anyone but the biggest of brands to integrate video marketing into their marketing mix in a serious, programmatic way.
+For a long time, the work that had to go into producing and distributing video content through various marketing channells ultimately made it impossible for anyone but the biggest of brands to integrate video into their marketing mix in a serious, programmatic way.

-Advantages of Having a Video Marketing Agency in Your Corner
+Advantages of Having a Video Company in Your Corner

-The promise of a video-first marketing strategy is that the power of video can be leveraged for a wide variety of marketing assets.
+The promise of a video-first marketing strategy is that the power of video can be leveraged for a wide variety of marketing contexts and channels.

 It’s not just the big projects, but the little projects that need video.
 But, if the process for procuring video assets is so cumbersome that only big projects can be sourced, the promise of a video-first strategy will remain unfulfilled.